hanishkvc/prgs-sdr-kspecanal/README.rst

 the adjacent frequencies.
 Need to use implement my own logic, with max instead of averaging when mapping multiple data points into individual pixels.
 [Done Rather process the data by merging adjacent data points, before plotting them]

+Skip few fft bins at begin and end, of each curscan, so that mirroring of freq at one end to the other end can be bypassed. i.e Freqs on top of nyquist freq.